 A. General Application Cycle: All applications will be reviewed at the beginning of each Fall and Spring Semester.
 You can apply more than once.
-The application process has TWO components: 1) an online application and 2) a short in-person interview with a STEM Scholar staff member.
+The application process has TWO components: 1) an online application and 2) a 30-40 min. in-person interview with a STEM Scholar staff member.
 All applicants will be alerted after the completion of interviews.
 Not all applicants are selected to be interviewed.
 We tend to accept more students in the Fall application period versus Spring application period, but this is largely dependent on support staff.
 We are hoping to continue growing the program’s size.

 No. Your scores are an entry point for a broader discussion of ‘the story behind the numbers’.
 Your grades and scores do not define you or your potential to be successful in science majors or careers.

 You will work hard, ask for help, and share what you know with your peers.
-In return, STEM Scholars will receive coaching, advising, and help in navigating their academic goals.
+In return, STEM Scholars will receive coaching, advising, and help in navigating their academic and career goals.

 Of course.
-You are strongly encouraged to get support and learn wherever you can.
+You are strongly encouraged to get support and learn from wherever you can.

 Yes.
-STEM Scholars is modelled after the nationally recognized, Biology Scholars Program at University of California, Berkeley.
+STEM Scholars is modeled after the nationally recognized, Biology Scholars Program at University of California, Berkeley.
 Data on student success from this program and others like it demonstrate the approaches in this program works for historically excluded populations and well-represented students.